kanyun157/tuxracer-vr/README.md

 ## Installation

+### Windows:
+* Make sure the Oculus runtime is installed and running in either extended or direct-to-rift mode.
+* Download, unzip, and run exe from the extracted directory.
+* If in extended mode, use the F9 key to toggle between the Rift and back.
+Direct-to-rift should "Just Work" (no need for F9 key) and mirror to both displays.
+* See config/options.txt for performance tweaks if needed (see below).

 ### Linux:
 * Please compile from source on linux (for now):
 * Dependencies: sdl2 sdl2-mixer sdl2-image ftgl freetype glew git gcc